phillycommunitywireless/phillycommunitywireless/content/en/volunteer.md

     text: "Lorem ipsum..."
 ---

 We love volunteers!
-Use your skills to give back to the Philadelphia community and support internet access for all.
-Adults of all ages and professions are welcome!
+Use your skills (whatever they are!) to give back to the Philadelphia community and support internet access for all.

 If you want to support our work but aren't able to volunteer at the moment, see our [Support page](https://phillycommunitywireless.org/support) for other ways to help.